Statistical significance: Role in statistical hypothesis testing

 Statistical significance plays a pivotal role in statistical hypothesis testing.
 It is used to determine whether the null hypothesis should be rejected or retained.
-The null hypothesis is the default assumption that nothing happened or changed.
+The null hypothesis is the hypothesis that no effect exists in the phenomenon being studied.
 For the null hypothesis to be rejected, an observed result has to be statistically significant, i.e. the observed p-value is less than the pre-specified significance level $\alpha$.

 To determine whether a result is statistically significant, a researcher calculates a p-value, which is the probability of observing an effect of the same magnitude or more extreme given that the null hypothesis is true.
 The null hypothesis is rejected if the p-value is less than (or equal to) a predetermined level, $\alpha$. $\alpha$ is also called the significance level, and is the probability of rejecting the null hypothesis given that it is true (a type I error).
 It is usually set at or below 5%.

 For example, when $\alpha$ is set to 5%, the conditional probability of a type I error, given that the null hypothesis is true, is 5%, and a statistically significant result is one where the observed p-value is less than (or equal to) 5%.
 When drawing data from a sample, this means that the rejection region comprises 5% of the sampling distribution.
 These 5% can be allocated to one side of the sampling distribution, as in a one-tailed test, or partitioned to both sides of the distribution, as in a two-tailed test, with each tail (or rejection region) containing 2.5% of the distribution.

 The use of a one-tailed test is dependent on whether the research question or alternative hypothesis specifies a direction such as whether a group of objects is heavier or the performance of students on an assessment is better.
 A two-tailed test may still be used but it will be less powerful than a one-tailed test, because the rejection region for a one-tailed test is concentrated on one end of the null distribution and is twice the size (5% vs. 2.5%) of each rejection region for a two-tailed test.
 As a result, the null hypothesis can be rejected with a less extreme result if a one-tailed test was used.
 The one-tailed test is only more powerful than a two-tailed test if the specified direction of the alternative hypothesis is correct.
 If it is wrong, however, then the one-tailed test has no power.